Mayweather defeats McGregor by TKO

 But McGregor was running out of steam, and Mayweather took advantage, landing several blows on the exhausted Irishman in the 10th round.

-Mayweather landed more punches than McGregor 130-60 in rounds six through 10 after McGregor had a 51-40 edge in the first five rounds.
+Mayweather landed more punches than McGregor, 130-60, in rounds six through 10 after McGregor had a 51-40 edge in the first five rounds.

 "Our game plan was to take our time, go to him, let him shoot his shots early and then take him out down the stretch," Mayweather said.
 "We know in MMA he fights for 25 minutes.
 After 25 minutes, he started to slow down.
 I guaranteed to everybody that this wouldn't go the distance."